roschwarz/hydi/README.md

 To obtain 5hmC estimates, the signals from BS and oxBS experiments are subtracted.
 Specifically, in hydi, we model `5hmC=5modC-5mC` employing binomial distributions directly based on the read counts of each experiment.

 ## Usage

-## Installing
+## Installing (Linux)

+Before installing, make sure that your system is equipped with

+- gcc >= 7.5.0.
+Other compilers might work but are untested.
+- make >= 4.2.1.
+Other versions should work too, but are untested.
+- git >= 2.26.2.
+Other versions should work too, but are untested.

-To install hydi, please make sure to have the following dependencies installed on your system:
+To install hydi, please make also sure that to have the following dependencies installed on your system (including the corresponding developer packages):

-- zlib data compression library (zlib)
+- zlib data compression library (zlib >= 1.2.11)
-- GNU scientific library (gsl)
+- GNU scientific library (gsl >= 2.6)
-- GNU Multiple Precision Arithmetic Library (gmp)
+- GNU Multiple Precision Arithmetic Library (gmp >= 6.2.0)

 Subsequently, run